ChenQiyue8/EE399A/HW7/REPORT.md

 The gamma value reflects the balance between immediate and future rewards, which becomes relevant when the environment doesn't promptly respond to the agent's actions.
 Sometimes, a series of actions is required before determining the effectiveness of a particular approach.
 With the updated parameters, my snake demonstrated a strikingly improved performance, securing victories in 33 out of 34 games.

+I also found that when death reward is very negative, or when ineeficient move reward is not low enough, the snake tend to circle around and keep doing infinite loops.
+That is due to poor reward function causes the agent to be to scared of death or not being penalized by ineeficient moves enough, causing it to circle around.

 <p>
   <img src='https://github.com/qchen4/EE399A/blob/3307d39df3328e15102a46663d7c554d176725f4/HW7/Screenshot%202023-06-02%20at%2011.41.22%20AM.png'>
 </p>

+The image is the finial result of my hyperparameters, which leads me to win almost every game.